Liam2032/GCE-Live-Billing-Tracker/README.md

 1. Integration with gdrive for live tracking accross all account VM's
 2. Show real-time cost of resources based on latest exchange rates and hardware costs
 2. View all past or current VM billing sessions
+3. Syncs automatically every 60 minutes.
+Pushes on shutdown final VM usage and pulls history from cloud.
-3. See what you are actually using and not estimate based off a 24-48hour delay!
+4. See what you are actually using and not estimate based off a 24-48hour delay!

 <br/>